Psychiatric Service Dog · ADA Guide

 Yes.
 PTSD is a well-established ADA-qualifying disability.
 Combat PTSD, first responder trauma, sexual assault trauma, and other trauma-based PTSD all qualify when they substantially limit major life activities.

 Yes.
-Michigan police officers, firefighters, EMTs, and other first responders with occupational PTSD qualify under the ADA.
-A Michigan-licensed clinician certifies the qualifying impairment.
+Police officers, firefighters, EMTs, and other first responders with occupational PTSD qualify under the ADA when the condition substantially limits major life activities.
+A licensed mental health professional certifies the qualifying impairment.

-Get Your Michigan PSD Letter Today
+Get Your PSD Letter Today

-Michigan-licensed clinician evaluation.
+licensed clinician evaluation.
 ADA-compliant PSD letter issued in 24-48 hours.
-Full public access rights across all 83 Michigan counties — transit, housing, and beyond.
+Full ADA public access rights nationwide — transit, restaurants, housing, and beyond.